ComplianceAsCode/content/README.md

 This project started in 2011 as a collaboration between government agencies and commercial operating system vendors.
 The original name was SCAP Security Guide.
 The original scope was to create SCAP datastreams.
-Over time it grew into the biggest open-source SCAP content project.
+Over time, it grew into the biggest open-source SCAP content project.

 The next few years saw the introduction of not just government-specific security